 How comes the visual 3D effect?

-The main outline points of the distorted grid can be considered as projections onto a plane of a quadrilobate curved undistorted grid.
-Our eyes tend to see a distorted linear grid by interpreting a curved deformation in the three-dimensional space of an undistorted grid:
+The main outline points of the distorted grid can be seen as projections onto a plane of a quadrilobate curved undistorted grid.
+When we view this distorted linear grid, our eyes interpret it as a curved deformation in the three-dimensional space of an undistorted grid.
+This interpretation creates the illusion of depth and three-dimensionality in the artwork:

 study on Franco Grignani, 1991 - 3D grid (2020 with GeoGebra)